Bots and Automated Attacks

 Conclusions

 The first half of 2023 was typical from a bot stats perspective.
-Telecoms and Entertainment are the most targeted industries on Mobile APIs while Healthcare and Telecoms were the most targeted on Web with Hospitality seeing a surge in automation in June 2023.
+Entertainment and Fashion are the most targeted industries on Mobile APIs while Healthcare, Hospitality and Telecoms were the most targeted on Web.
+Healthcare saw a surge in automated Mobile attacks in March 2023.
 The year-to-date trend analysis shows general stability with occasional large fluctuations for some industries on Web and on Mobile APIs.
 Though it is difficult to provide explanations for the long-term trend, it is helpful for security teams to keep an eye on the numbers for their industry to help decipher whether their experience is indicative of an industry trend or something unique to their enterprise.

-The view of automation by Flows shows that Quotes and Search flows are the most targeted by high volume Web scrapers.
+The view of automation by Flows shows that Search, Shop and Quote flows are the most targeted by high volume Web scrapers.
 These tend to be well funded, resourced and persistent bots.
-The second group of highly targeted flows is Shop and Giftcard flows that are targets for reseller and giftcard bots.
+The second group of highly targeted flows are Giftcard flows that are targets for reseller and giftcard bots.
 Login success rates are a good way of keeping an eye on potential credential stuffing and account takeover activity.
-The human login success rates vary by industry for a number of reasons and average human login success rates by industry and Platform (Web vs Mobile API) were provided to assist security teams in knowing when their experience falls out of line with industry standards which may be indicative of credential stuffing and other automated account takeover activity.
+The human login success rates vary by industry for a number of reasons, and average human login success rates by industry and Platform (Web vs Mobile API) were provided to assist security teams in knowing when their experience falls out of line with industry standards which may be indicative of credential stuffing and other automated account takeover activity.

 Technical